 There is no denying that outsourcing manufacturing to China is an important part of the American business process.
-Outsourcing helps to keep prices down, giving businesses a chance to be competitive while allowing consumers to afford a wider range of goods.
+Outsourcing helps to keep prices down, giving businesses a chance to be competitive.
+It also allows consumers to afford a wider range of goods.
 Understanding how the process works, though, can be difficult for those new to the game.
-There are a variety of terms and conditions that one must learn to navigate, and few are more important than the Minimum Order Quantity.
+There are a variety of terms and conditions that one must learn to navigate.
+In fact, few are more important than the Minimum Order Quantity.

 What is Minimum Order Quantity?

 The Minimum Order Quantity (MOQ) is a standard part of outsourcing manufacturing to China.
-The MOQ is the minimum amount of a product that the manufacturer will make, generally agreed upon so that the manufacturer is actually able to turn a profit on the arrangement.
+The MOQ is the minimum amount of a product that the manufacturer will make.
+This is generally an early agreement that helps the manufacturer actually turn a profit on the arrangement.

-Typically, high-value items have a relatively low MOQ – it is costly for the manufacturer to make each item, and the client typically has a greater investment on each item.
-Lower-value items have a higher MOQ – manufacturing in bulk is less costly than doing so in small runs, while the price per item tends to be significantly lower.
+Typically, high-value items have a relatively low MOQ – it is costly for the manufacturer to make each item.
+And consequently, the client typically has a greater investment on each item.
+Lower-value items, however, have a higher MOQ.
+This is because when factories can manufacture in bulk, it’s less costly than doing small runs.
+While the price per item, however, tends to be significantly lower.
 MOQs vary not only by manufacturer, but also tend to vary by industry.

 Why Does it Matter?

 On one hand, it’s safe to say that the real issue with MOQs is that they require a more substantial investment on the part of the company doing the outsourcing.
 After all, a higher MOQ means that you are going to have to pay for a bigger order – and that you will have to be confident that you can actually move that much of a product.
 MOQs are a major issue for companies looking to outsource work, especially for a company with an untested product or limited available capital.
 Knowing your MOQ will help you to determine whether outsourcing manufacturing to China is right for you.